Pediatric-Neurostimulation-Laboratory/.github/profile/README.md

-## Welcome to the GitHub space of The Pediatric Neurostimulation Lab (Baumer Lab)
+## Welcome to the GitHub space of the Pediatric Neurostimulation Lab (Baumer Lab)

 <!--